Commenter25/BetterGarfield/README.md

 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-238b8b.svg)](https://raw.githubusercontent.com/CommenterOfComments/BetterGarfield/master/bettergarfield.user.css) ![releases](https://img.shields.io/github/release/CommenterOfComments/BetterGarfield.svg?style=flat)

+The version on userstyles.org is _**not actually BetterGarfield.**_ I only uploaded a fake version there so people can find the style easily.
+[You can read about why I refuse to post this style there on this page.](https://github.com/CommenterOfComments/CommenterUserstyles/wiki/why-don't-you-like-userstyes.org%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F%3F)

 # Feedback / Bug Reports
 Found a evil little bug?
 Think something should've been different?
 Just want to express your love?
 All of those things can be done on...